ahmads1990/Voice-pathology-detection/README.md

 # Voice Pathology Detection

-Graduation project for Ain shams Scientific Computing general program
+Graduation project for Ain shams Scientific Computing general program, The publication of our paper "Analysis of Deep Learning Models for Voice Pathology detection " on IEEE Explore, you can check it out [here](https://ieeexplore.ieee.org/document/10391118)

 ## Table of Contents